 No, your location cannot be saved

-Adding an attachment to a BBM conversation has changed a bit with this new update.
 To add an attachment like a photo, voice note, or file, touch on the icon that appears next to the text entry bar in a chat.
-On Android and iPhone this will appear as a paper clip.
-On BlackBerry 10 smartphones this will appear as a ‘plus sign’.
+On Android, iPhone and BlackBerry 10 this will appear as a paper clip.
+On Windows Phone, tap the paperclip icon in the action bar.

 With Dropbox built in to BBM, you can send a file from your personal cloud directly to a BBM contact.
 On the receiving end, save the file directly to your smartphone or add it to your Dropbox account.